Bullfighting: Costa Rica

 In Costa Rica the law prohibits the killing of bulls and other animals in public and private shows.
 However, there are still bullfights, called "Toros a la Tica", that are televised from Palmares and Zapote at the end and beginning of the year.
 Volunteer amateur bullfighters (improvisados) confront a bull in a ring and try to provoke him into charging and then run away.
 In a December 2016 survey, 46.4% of respondents wanted to outlaw bullfights while 50.1% thought they should continue.
-The bullfights do not include spears or any other device to harm the bull and resemble the running of the bulls in Pamplona, the difference being that the Costa Rican event takes place in an arena rather than in the streets, as in Pamplona.
+Costa Rican bullfights may also involve trying to subdue the bull by riding it to exhaustion.

 Ecuador

 Ecuador staged bullfights to the death for over three centuries as a Spanish colony.
 On 12 December 2010, Ecuador's president Rafael Correa announced that in an upcoming referendum, the country would be asked whether to ban bullfighting; in the referendum, held in May 2011, the Ecuadorians agreed on banning the final killing of the bull that happens in a corrida.
 This means the bull is no longer killed before the public, and is instead taken back inside the barn to be killed at the end of the event.
 The other parts of the corrida are still performed the same way as before in the cities that celebrate it.
 This part of the referendum is applied on a regional level, meaning that in regions where the population voted against the ban, which are the same regions where bullfighting is celebrated the most, killing the animal publicly in the bullfighting plaza is still performed.
 The main bullfighting celebration of the country, the Fiesta Brava in Quito was still allowed to take place in December 2011 after the referendum under these new rules.